Home/Blog/Well-Being/Home Remedies/How to Increase Hemoglobin Level at Home?

 3) Maximizing iron absorption

-Calcium is an essential nutrient that your body requires for healthy bones.
-However, calcium supplement intake from medicine or food sources can make it difficult for your body to absorb iron.
-Therefore, do not take calcium supplements or eat calcium-rich foods just before or after taking an iron supplement.
+Calcium is an essential nutrient required for healthy bones.
+However, calcium intake can make it difficult for your body to absorb iron.
+Therefore, it’s important to not take calcium supplements or eat calcium-rich foods just before or after taking an iron supplement.

 Foods high in calcium include: